Table of Contents

 6.a What Causes Movement Lag?

 Movement sequences are affected by your region statistics.
-If your region is very busy, full of avatars and scripts, it is very possible for movement to take longer than it is supposed to.
+If your region is very busy, full of avatars and scripts, it is very possible for movement to take longer than it is supposed to last.
 For example, if you have created a movement sequence that moves to five waypoints for a total movement time of 30 seconds, this may take longer on a busy region.
 It may take 31 seconds, or 35 seconds, etc. In general, the longer the sequence, the more of a drift effect that can be seen when the region is under stress.
+This behavior is a consequence of Second Life’s physics engine and is difficult to predict.

 This movement lag can make it very difficult to tightly choreograph avatar animations, music, and effects that you wish to trigger at the same time as movement.

 One way to compensate for this is to change how he mover plays back a sequence.
-Normally you would tell the mover to “start”, and it will take as long as it takes, and be affected by lag.
-An alternate MOVETO command can be used to tell the mover to move to particular waypoints at particular exact times.
-This method requires more chat commands overall, but in exchange for more chat commands you gain tighter timing
+Normally you would tell the mover to “start” and accept that it may be affected by lag.
+An alternate command to start is “MOVETO”.
+This command can be used to tell the mover to move to particular waypoints at particular exact times.
+This method requires more chat commands overall, but in exchange for more chat commands you gain tighter timing.

 MOVETO can be used either as an MST Eventlist command (preferred) or as a generic chat command.